Financial institutions must ensure they don’t accidentally help criminals. But which anti money laundering, or AML solutions should they use?

 Use Case: How a Client Uses SEON for AML

-One of our clients, a leading crypto exchange, uses our fraud prevention solution to stay on top of AML regulations.
+One of our clients, a leading crypto exchange, uses our prevention solution like they would AML software platforms.
 How?
 Via a smart Slack integration.

 SEON monitors every user action on their platform, and the exchange has set up a custom rule in the Scoring Engine that is triggered when a customer deposits more than 2500€.
 The transaction is automatically paused, and the team receives a notification directly in Slack, so they can immediately act by asking further questions or performing a manual review.

-Click here for more ideas of how SEON can help with productivity as well as fraud prevention.
+Click here for more ideas of how SEON can help with productivity as well as AML solutions for AML compliance.

 Combining Anti Fraud, AML and KYC in One

 One of the main challenges of AML solutions is that financial institutions believe they need to multiply their hiring of specialists.
-This can be costly and overwhelming and doesn’t necessarily work at scale.
+This can be costly and overwhelming and doesn’t necessarily work at scale, as it could multiply false positives.

-But in fact, there is a lot of passive monitoring you can do using a powerful fraud detection tool.
+But in fact, there is a lot of risk-based passive monitoring you can do using a powerful anti fraud tool.
 Analyzing large amounts of data and user behaviour at scale is something these tools are particularly adept at doing.

-And while a fraud detection solution cannot replace a formal AML investigation, it can certainly help you ensure that fraudsters, criminals and money launderers don’t set foot on your site in the first place.
+And while a fraud detection solution or AML software cannot replace a formal AML investigation, it can certainly help you ensure that fraudsters, criminals and money launderers don’t set foot on your site in the first place.